KarolTrzeszczkowski/Electron-Cash-BSV-Plugin/README.md

 # Warning!
 ## Uninstalling BSV Plugin.
 The issue with this plugin is that while it is easy to turn it on, it is hard to turn it off, because once EC verified the headers received from the server it won't check them again.
-To succesfully turn the plugin off you have to:
+To successfully turn the plugin off you have to:
 1. In the Electron Cash window click on the menu Tools>Installed Plugins,
 2. Uninstall BSV Plugin,
 3. Close all the instances of EC,